1 - CollapsingMergeTree vs ReplacingMergeTree

 As you can see here - three parts (with block number 1,2,3) were merged and they formed the new part with name 1_3 as min/max block size.
 Level get incremented.

-Now even while previous (merged) parts still exists in filesystem for a while (as inactive) clickhouse is smart enough to understand that new part ‘covers’ same range of blocks as 3 parts of the prev ‘generation’
+Now even while previous (merged) parts still exists in filesystem for a while (as inactive) ClickHouse is smart enough to understand that new part ‘covers’ same range of blocks as 3 parts of the prev ‘generation’

 There might be a fifth section in the part name, data version.